 So, why wool?

-On the other hand, it’s a breathable material and a great insulator – it has the ability to react to changes in body temperature (keeps you warm in winter but cool in summer).
+On the other hand, it’s a breathable fabric and a great insulator – it has the ability to react to changes in body temperature (keeps you warm in winter but cool in summer).
 Also, it will last for years (decades!).

 Even popular materials that are promoted as ’completely eco-friendly’ such as lyocell (tencell) use both trees (as a non-renewable source) and chemical processes to be created.
 Our opinion is that going ’back to basic’ materials like wool, cotton and linen should be much strongly promoted.

 There is a question how ’ethical’ cattle farms are and how well animals are treated.
 We don’t know that, we can only have the mass-media information like everybody.
 Accidents happen like in every production process and some sheep probably get hurt or killed in the process, yet we don’t think it should lead the world into using synthetically made fabrics but only to raise awareness that every mass production has a lot of downsides, and bring attention to small communities that should be supported and encouraged to take part in global trade.

 This material wilL

 Keep you warm

 CUSTOM MADE SIZE